SamuelNing0/GitHub.io/index.md

 ## Projects
 **Online Chatroom Platform**
-University of Manitoba – Winnipeg, MB
+University of Manitoba – Winnipeg, MB<br />
 *January 2024 -Feburary 2024*
 - Developed server-client connections using gRPC protocols.
 - Built the frontend with Vue.js and backend with Python.